 - 1/3 Cup Bread Crumbs (I used Panko Bread Crumbs)

 -Peel and slice potatoes, place in a small pot with salted water, boil until just tender.

--Fry bacon in a skillet until crisp, remove bacon, reserve all rendered fat
+-Fry bacon in a skillet until crisp, remove bacon, reserve 2 tablespoons of bacon grease

--Fry sliced onions and mushrooms in the bacon fat until done
+-Fry sliced onions and mushrooms in the bacon grease until done

--Drain potatoes and add them to the onions, add bacon
+-Drain potatoes and add them to the onions

 -Salt and pepper to taste